 This conference will consider the future of health research in England.

-The agenda includes a keynote address from Dr Louise Wood, Director, Science, Research and Evidence, Department of Health and Social Care.
+The agenda includes keynote addresses from: Professor David Crossman, Chief Scientist, Health, NHS Scotland and Dr Louise Wood, Director, Science, Research and Evidence, Department of Health and Social Care.

 The agenda in summary

 - Priorities for health research policy in England - looking at public and private investment, and the wider research environment;

 - Encouraging research uptake - regulation, safeguarding data, and navigating the approval process:

 - Regulation of research and clinical trials;